theoboldalex/theoboldalex.github.io/content/posts/recursion.md

 Suppose we want to write a program for a rocket launch which counts down from ten to zero before taking off.
 Most of us (myself included) would write a loop starting at ten and decrements a counter in each iteration only stopping when we reach zero but there is also another way to do this.
 Enter recursion.
-Instead of using a loop, we can have our function call itself with ever decreasing arguments unitl we hit a base case.
+Instead of using a loop, we can have our function call itself with ever decreasing arguments until we hit a base case.
 The base case is the condition under which we want our function to stop calling itself and return.

 ```python